-Activated charcoal has been used for centuries for its medicinal purposes and lately added to everything from water through blackhead removal creams to teeth whitening toothpastes and bread.
-But what is activated charcoal, what are the benefits, its side effects and how best to use it.
+Activated charcoal has been used for centuries for medicinal purposes.
+Lately, everything from water, bread, lattes and toothpaste contains it!
+So, what is activated charcoal?
+What are the benefits, its side effects and best uses for it?

-Here are 5 most beneficial uses for activated charcoal
+Here are 5 best uses for activated charcoal

-1. Teeth Whitening – its use in toothpase is warranted, and having used My Magic Mud activated charcoal toothpaste (it’s fluoride-free, too) I can say that it actually works – be careful when handling and brushing as activated charcoal can easily stain your clothes and grout.
+- Teeth Whitening – there are many toothpastes and toothpowder products on the market with activated charcoal as the active (or only) ingredient.
+Having used My Magic Mud activated charcoal toothpaste I can say that it actually works – be careful when handling and brushing as activated charcoal can easily stain your clothes and grout.

-2. Relief of Intestinal Gas and Diarrhea– this has been the main purpose for activated charcoal before it became trendy.
-Activated charcoal can also used in the treatment or diarrhea and food poisoning.
+- Relief of Intestinal Gas and Diarrhea– this has been the main purpose for activated charcoal before it became trendy.
+Activated charcoal can also be used in the treatment of diarrhea and food poisoning.

-5. Skincare – activated charcoal masks (I love this one) and skin scrubs (I use this one) are all the craze, and for good reason.
+- Skincare – activated charcoal masks (I love this one) and skin scrubs are all the craze, and for good reason.
 They can help remove impurities from the surface of the skin as well as get rid of those pesky blackheads leaving it supple and reducing blemishes.

 Why activated charcoal should not be used in food

-The issue with adding activated charcoal to drinks and food lies in the exact same properties that make other uses so beneficial.
+The issue with adding activated charcoal to drinks and food?
+It lies in the exact same properties that make the other uses so beneficial.